 February 9, 2016

 This assignment is designed to make you comfortable with modifying data in open source code, then publishing it to a web site.
-We will go through part of the assignment in class today.
-The rest of the assignment is due next Tuesday night at midnight.

 Get Set Up